-I/We co-create and curate interdisciplinary exhibitions that explore diverse themes emerging at the intersection of architecture with ethics, social & political conditions, jewish identity and the built and natural environments. - Lynda Monick-Isenberg and Jay Isenberg
+Co-created and curated interdisciplinary exhibitions that explore diverse themes emerging at the intersection of architecture with ethics, social & political conditions, Jewish identity and the built and natural environments. - Lynda Monick-Isenberg and Jay Isenberg

 The following installations and exhibitions were created at Form+Content Gallery from 2005-2015 overseen by The Department of Public Design (Jay Isenberg and Lynda Monick-Isenberg) in collaboration with other smart and creative people.